 Taking a trip?
 The Transportation Security Administration requires that liquids packed in carry-on luggage be in containers that are 3.4 ounces or less, and that all containers fit in a quart-sized bag.

 Invest in a variety of small bottles and then refill them from your own shampoo or sunscreen stash.

-I like these leakproof refillable bottles on Amazon that come in different colors so you’ll know which product is which.
-And Target even sells a clear zippered bag with three refillable bottles, one jar, one spray bottle and a funnel to fill them all.
+I like these leakproof refillable bottles on Amazon that come in different colors, so you’ll know which product is which.
+And Target even sells a clear zippered bag of the approved size with three refillable bottles, one jar, one spray bottle and a funnel to fill them all.